BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Introduction

-To balance the cost-performance tradeoff, the customer must make two principal decisions: \begin{enumerate} \item How many GPUs to rent from the cloud provider at every moment in time? \item How to divide the rented GPUs among the training jobs currently in the system? \end{enumerate} The customer must answer these questions in real time as jobs arrive and depart from the system.
+Broadly speaking, balancing the cost-performance tradeoff involves two principal decisions that must be made in real time: \begin{enumerate}[leftmargin=*] \item How many GPUs to rent from the cloud provider at every moment in time? \item How to divide the rented GPUs among the training jobs currently in the system? \end{enumerate} For example, perhaps the cluster size should grow to avoid queueing when a burst of arrivals occurs, or perhaps GPUs should be shifted away from less-parallelizable jobs to more-parallelizable jobs over time to control costs.

-As we will detail in Section 2.4, {\em existing schedulers address at most one of the above questions}.
-Furthermore, prior approaches have the added drawback that they generally make use of scheduling \emph{heuristics} to set job allocations rather than using mathematical analysis to provide performance guarantees.
-As a result, there is no analysis of the average JCT in existing systems, and no mechanism for weighing how changes in the cluster size will affect performance.
+As detailed in Section \ref{sec:bg:prior}, {\em existing schedulers address at most one of the above questions}, with the majority of existing cluster schedulers focusing on fixed-size clusters.
+Prior approaches have the added drawback that they generally make use of scheduling heuristics aimed at maximizing \emph{cluster-wide efficiency} (see Section \ref{sec:bg:prior}).
+We show that efficiency-based heuristics are provably suboptimal and perform poorly in practice compared to theoretically-grounded policies.